On decidable extensions of Propositional Dynamic Logic with Converse: Filtrations and decidable extensions of dynamic logic

 \begin{definition} We say that a class $\mathcal{M}$ of Kripke models \emph{admits definable (strict) filtration} iff for any ${M \in \mathcal{M}}$ and for any finite $\operatorname{Sub}$-closed set of formulas~$\Gamma$, there exists a finite model in $\mathcal{M}$ that is a definable (strict) $\Gamma$-filtration of~$M$.
 A logic {\em admits definable (strict) filtration} iff the class $\operatorname{Mod}(L)$ of its models does. \end{definition}

-It is immediate from the Filtration lemma that if a logic admits filtration, then it is complete with respect to the class of its finite models, and consequently, to the class of its finite frames (see, e.g., \cite[Theorem 3.28]{B:R:V:ML:2002}).
+It is immediate from the Filtration lemma that if a logic admits filtration, then it has the finite model property.

 Strict filtrations are the most widespread in the literature; for example, it is well-known that the logics $\LK{},~\logicts{T},~\LK{4},~\LS{4},~\LS{5}$ admit strict filtration, see e.g., \cite{Ch:Za:ML:1997}.
-Constructions where the initial equivalence is refined were also used since late 1960s \cite{Segerberg1968}, \cite{Gabbay:1972:JPL}, and later, see, e.g., \cite{Shehtman:AiML:2004}.\later{improve} Refining the initial equivalence makes the filtration method much more flexible.
-For example, it is not difficult to see that the logic $\LK{5}={\LK{}+\{\Di p\imp \Box \Di p\}}$ does not admit strict filtration.
+Constructions where the initial equivalence is refined were also used since the late 1960s \cite{Segerberg1968}, \cite{Gabbay:1972:JPL}, and later, see, e.g., \cite{Shehtman:AiML:2004}.\later{improve} Refining the initial equivalence makes the filtration method much more flexible.
+For example, it is not difficult to see that the logic $\LK{5}={\LK{}+\{\Diamond p\imp \Box \Diamond p\}}$ does not admit strict filtration.
 However, $\LK{5}$ admits definable filtration, see, e.g., \cite[Theorem 5.35]{Ch:Za:ML:1997}.
-Another explanation is that $\LK{5}$ is locally tabular \cite{nagle_thomason_1985}, and every locally tabular logic admits definable filtration, see Section \ref{sec:LTimpADF} for details. \later{\ToDo{K5 is LT: Double Check the ref}; seems to be ok, see Corollary 5}
+Another explanation is that $\LK{5}$ is locally tabular \cite{nagle_thomason_1985}, and every locally tabular logic admits definable filtration, see Section \ref{sec:LTimpADF} for details.